Youth Week Fund

 You will need to provide us with:

-• A Project Budget – see our Budget Template and Budget Example (both provided below)
+• a Project Budget – see our Budget Template and Budget Example (both provided below)

-• Photo ID
+• photo ID

-• Any quotes for expenses or other evidence of costs
+• any quotes for expenses or other evidence of costs

-• Any letters of support from community leaders or organisations that endorse you and your project
+• any letters of support from community leaders or organisations that endorse you and your project

-• Anything else we might need you to provide to support your application.
+• anything else we might need you to provide to support your application.

-Budget example(PDF, 137KB) (pdf)
+Budget example(PDF, 137KB)

-Budget template(XLSX, 26KB) (excel)
+Budget template(XLSX, 26KB)

-Step 4.Outcome of grant application
+Step 4.Outcome of application

 If successful, the grant will be paid into the nominated bank account in about 14 days.